 - A new sourcing requirement for poultry range quality and cover

 New information requirement for oil palm

 We are introducing a new sourcing requirement for licensees who use oil palm ingredients in their Soil Association certified organic food and drink products*.
 By ‘oil palm ingredients’, we mean palm oil, palm kernel oil, palm fractions or derivatives (processed versions of palm oil or palm kernel oil, for example: stearin, olein, glycerol and tocopherol - only if you know them to be palm derived) you use in your organic food and drink products.
-At this stage, the requirement is only to supply your Certification Officer with information using this form.

 Please download and fill out the form (above), and email it to your Certification Officer.